 Oh, the yogurt section.
 I’m not sure there’s any other section of the grocery store that frustrates dietitians more.
 Okay, maybe it’s tied with salad dressing.
-While yogurt itself is quite a healthy choice, so, so many of the commercial options contain added sugar, an ingredient that children and adults alike should limit.
+While yogurt itself is quite a healthy choice, so, so many of the commercial options contain added sugar.
 And even when I do manage to spot plain yogurt, it’s often fat-free when I would prefer 2% or whole milk varieties.

 Before I go any further, I really want to clarify that I am NOT demonizing anyone who gives their kids commercial baby yogurt.
 There are much, much worse products you could be giving your kids on a regular basis and I totally get the convenience element.
 For me, this is just a matter of principle because I’ve decided that I don’t want any of my daughter’s “everyday” foods to contain added sugar on account of the fact that we do allow her to have sugar on special occasions.

 I also want to make it clear that if some commercial yogurt brand would produce a product that is nothing but plain yogurt and pureed fruit mixed together, I would buy it in a heartbeat!
 Not just for my kids, I’d eat this myself, too!
 Siggi’s offers pretty good low-sugar options and I do buy their products often, but technically all their flavored varieties still contain added sugar.
 I’ve searched and searched…this pre-packaged mix of fruit puree and plain yogurt that I’m seeking it doesn’t (yet) exist.

 So until the day it does, to my high-speed blender I go.
 I highly recommend using a high-speed blender for this recipe, but prior to my recent birthday gift of a Blendtec, I did successfully make this recipe in a regular blender.
 It just took a lot longer and was a lot more frustrating.